Bookmark and Share

 Frequently Asked Questions

-Click on the text to view the answer to the question.
+Click the text to view the answer to the question.

 What types of organizations are eligible to become Consortium members?

-If my organization is not eligible to join the Consortium, what are other ways I might be able to partner with the program?
+If my organization is not eligible to join the Consortium, how else can I partner with the program?

-Most of the Consortium's partnerships with entities that are ineligible for membership involve the leadership development and educational components of the program's services, including:
+Most of the Consortium's partnerships with entities that are not eligible for membership involve the leadership development and educational components of the program's services, including:

-• Sponsorship of the other Consortium-hosted webinars or training workshops.
+• Sponsoring other Consortium-hosted webinars or training workshops.

-• Submission of a speaker and topic to be considered for Consortium-hosted training events.
+• Submitting a speaker and topic to be considered for Consortium-hosted training events.

-• Submission of a training video demonstrating a specific technology, facilities practice, or other relevant topic.
-(Note: Videos must focus on education, not sales.)
+• Submitting a training video demonstrating a specific technology, facilities practice, or other relevant topic.
+(Videos must focus on education, not sales.)

 How are the Consortium membership fees calculated?

-Membership fees are based on a sliding scale dependent on the size of the organization.
+Membership fees are based on a sliding scale depending on the size of the organization.
 Typically, larger organizations pay more than smaller organizations.
-The larger the organization, the more opportunity there is for that organization to submit service and support requests.
+The larger the organization, the more opportunity there is for that organization to request services and support.

-• Total square footage of buildings controlled by the perspective member.
+• Total square footage of buildings controlled by the prospective member.

 • Total number of campuses or locations.